-Help Your Chickens Beat the Heat with this Handy Checklist
+Help Your Chickens Beat the Heat

 Summer is coming, is your chicken yard and coop suitable to sustain the well being of your flock?
 It’s important to prepare for extreme heat or your birds may suffer from heat exhaustion.
 Sun is the #1 enemy to chickens that are confined, especially in small quarters.
 Here in Phoenix, extreme temperatures will reach 115+ degrees, and we must take special precautions to help our chickens fair well.